-In the Slicing Pie model having a baby is considered “good reason” to quit and, therefore, the quitter gets to keep her slices in the Pie (subject to dilution when more slices are added by others).
+In the Slicing Pie model having a baby is not considered “good reason” to quit and, therefore, the quitter loses her slices in the Pie.
 This may cause some controversy, so it’s important to understand what good reason means in the context of Slicing Pie and being fair.

 Good reason (aka “for cause” or “good leaver”) implies that something outside of a person’s control created an untenable situation at work.
 The most common circumstance is when the company’s managers make promises that they fail to keep.
 For instance: